SCons/scons/README-SF.rst

 - Confirm that the bug still exists in this version of SCons by using the -C option to run the broken build::

-      $ python script/scons.py -C /home/me/broken_project .
+      $ python scripts/scons.py -C /home/me/broken_project .

-- Fix the bug in SCons by editing appropriate module files underneath src/engine/SCons.
+- Fix the bug in SCons by editing appropriate module files underneath SCons.

 - Confirm that you've fixed the bug affecting your project::

-      $ python script/scons.py -C /home/me/broken_project .
+      $ python scripts/scons.py -C /home/me/broken_project .

 - Test to see if your fix had any unintended side effects that break existing functionality::

       $ python runtest.py -a -o test.log

-  Be patient, there are more than 700 test scripts in the whole suite.
+  Be patient, there are more than 1100 test scripts in the whole suite.
 If you are on UNIX/Linux, you can use::

       $ python runtest.py -a | tee test.log